Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Introduction

 \jwst has been transforming the field with its unprecedented sensitivity and angular resolution, allowing for large spatially resolved surveys of galaxies at high-$z$.
-In particular, the Wide Field Slitless Spectroscopy (WFSS) mode enables us to capture spatially resolved images and spectra of several hundred galaxies in a single pointing.
+In particular, the Wide Field Slitless Spectroscopy (WFSS) mode provides spatially resolved images and spectra of several hundred galaxies in a single pointing.
 This capability is available with the Near Infrared Camera (NIRCam) and Near Infrared Slitless Spectrograph (NIRISS).
-Surveys such as FRESCO \citep{Oesch:2023aa}, JADES \citep{Rieke:2023aa, Sun:2024aa}, NGDEEP \citep{Pirzkal:2024aa}, EIGER \citep{Daichi:2023aa} and GLASS-JWST ERS \citep{Treu:2022aa} have utilised the WFSS mode to study a wide range of science topics including star-formation \citep{Matharu:2024aa, Lu:2025aa}, galaxy environment \citep{Witstok:2024aa}, and metallicity \citep{Wang:2022aa, He:2024aa}.
+Surveys such as FRESCO \citep{Oesch:2023aa}, JADES \citep{Rieke:2023aa, Sun:2024aa}, NGDEEP \citep{Pirzkal:2024aa}, EIGER \citep{Daichi:2023aa} and GLASS-JWST ERS \citep{Treu:2022aa} have utilized the WFSS mode to study a wide range of science topics including star-formation \citep{Matharu:2024aa, Lu:2025aa}, galaxy environment \citep{Witstok:2024aa}, and metallicity \citep{Wang:2022aa, He:2024aa, He:2026aa}.

 Pure-parallel observing mode\footnote{In this mode, a secondary instrument operates simultaneously with the primary instrument, observing a different part of the telescope's focal plane.} offers a powerful alternative for performing large slitless spectroscopy surveys, as opposed to the targeted programs listed above.
 Such parallel observing strategies have also been exploited by the \hst to great success \citep{Pasquali:2003aa, Pirzkal:2004aa, Atek:2010aa, Brammer:2012eu, Pirzkal:2013aa, Treu:2015aa, Calvi:2016aa, Pirzkal:2017aa, Henry:2021aa, Wang:2022aa, Battisti:2024aa}.
-Coupled with \jwst's unique sensitivity and large collecting area, the pure-parallel observing strategy has the potential to obtain near-infrared data from significant areas of the sky.
+Coupled with \jwst's unique sensitivity and large collecting area, the pure-parallel observing strategy can provide near-infrared data from many areas of the sky.